openharmony/docs/en/application-dev/faqs/faqs-ability.md

 ## How is data returned when startAbilityForResult is called?

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+Applicable to: OpenHarmony 3.2 Beta5 (API version 9)

 **Solution**

-The target UIAbilities uses **AbilityContext.terminateSelfWithResult** to terminate itselef and pass the result to **startAbilityForResult**.
+The target UIAbilities uses **AbilityContext.terminateSelfWithResult** to terminate itself and pass the result to **startAbilityForResult**.

 **Reference**